 We work with government, business enterprises, public, third sector and voluntary organisations to discover how we can enhance wellbeing.
 We can lead research projects for you and/or work alongside you to help develop your capacity to understand and conduct your own research.
 Our expertise includes:

-- Service Review
+- Service Evaluations

 We follow current ethical and legal practice and all information is handled in confidence.
 This means that unless we are given permission to do so, the name and details of those participating in research and evaluations are anonymised.
 The only time we may breach confidentiality is where we have a statutory duty to disclose.
 For example, if we feel that those participating might need help, and/or where we believe that harm may come to others.